GIDSOpenStandaarden/OpenPGO-Medmij-ImplementatieBouwstenen-Dotnet/README.md

 # This repository has been archived
 Dear reader, The decision has been made to archive this repository.
-The reason is that the OpenPGO-Medmij-ImplementatieBouwstenen-NodeJS isn’t being used and has deferred maintenance including security vulnerabilities.
+The reason is that the OpenPGO-Medmij-ImplementatieBouwstenen-Dotnet isn’t being used and has deferred maintenance including security vulnerabilities.
 If you desire to use this adapter, please contact GIDS: info@gidsopenstandaarden.org.

 # Medmij dotnet
 .NET implementation of the MedMij OpenPGO building blocks.